Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 Group membership control in Blazam is tied to the group and read permissions.
 #### Assign/Unassing Action
 The delegate user must have Assign/Unassign action permissions provided to the parent group in order to assign users or groups to it.

-#### Read Users/Groups
-The final permission that must be assigned to delegates is read access to users or groups to be able to add as a member of the parent group
+The delegate must also have read access to the user being assigned or unassigned
 ## Mappings
 Mapping permissions is similar to default Active Directory permissions, but utilizing the powerful `Access Level` component to ease and enhance the delegation process.